devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 | 5 | TO's: Generates the related Transfer Objects.|
 | 6 | Entity infrastructure: Creates the entity main interface and edits (by a merge) the current entity to extend the newly generated classes.|
 | 8 | CRUD SpringData Repository: Generates the entity repository (that contains the CRUD operations) in the data access layer.

-Note:

-1. User needs to execute this command manually.

-2. You need to add installCobiGen() and adaptTemplatesCobiGen() functions before adding this function for CobiGen installation and adapting the Cobigen Templates respectively.

 ***